TonyGrif/15-puzzle-solver/report/REPORT.md

 expanding it.
 Without a bound, this program ran until their was no more memory left to allocate, still with no solution.
 To combat this, I placed a bound of 16 on the depth.
-This was selected because there are `16!` possible states for the board to be in and this given depth-first search plenty of nodes to expand.
+This was selected because there are `16!` possible states for the board to be in and this gave depth-first search plenty of nodes to expand.
 The expansion takes place in the following order: Up, Down, Left, Right.
 Given this expansion and bounding, this routine expands a massive 6503 nodes and takes up 266 milliseconds.
 The memory requirement to run this